A Modern Guide to Effective Law Firm Management

 “How many hours per week do you typically spend on work other than meeting with clients or representing clients in court?”

 75% of respondents reported spending 20 hours or more per week on non-client-facing billable work such as legal research, court filings, and administrative/managerial work.

 What makes a law firm successful?

-A law practice is a professional services organization, and it’s also a business.
-So law firm management is comprised of all the business processes that keep the firm operating.
-This includes marketing, finance and accounting, human resources, policies, procedures and workflow.
+A law practice is a professional services organization, but it’s also a business.
+So, contemporary law office management comprises all the business processes that keep the firm operating, including marketing, finance, accounting, human resources, policies, procedures, and workflow.

 How do you effectively manage a law firm?

 From organizational leadership to administrative work and everything in between, effective law firm management is about far more than just practicing law.
 There’s no one-size-fits-all solution to managing a law firm, but practicing even one of these seven habits will help your firm stand out from the crowd.

 The 7 habits of highly effective law firms

 Focusing on a specific practice area allows potential clients and other attorneys to recognize you as an expert in your practice area.
 Attorneys with a practice area focus gain valuable experience, knowledge, and a network of contacts that enable them to solve problems faster and provide a higher level of service.
 Whether your focus is family law, civil litigation, personal injury, or estate planning, every practice area tends to have its own vocabulary and customs, and care about different data.

 Using a legal practice management system with role-based dashboards allow you to provide tailored information to individual users in your firm, so they see the things that matter most to their specific role.